-Some of the methods of determining student success for a Learning Outcome include:

-o Percentage score: %

-This would be used also if your criterion is Pass/Fail or Participation

-- o Ratio score (ex.
-3/5) /

-- o Rubric score

-- o Checklist score

-FACCIR'S RULE All Assessment Criteria must be expressed numerically.
+Some of the methods of determin ning student success for a Learning Outcome include: o Percentage score:% This would be used also if your criterion is Pass/Fail or Participation o Ratio score (ex.
+3/5)/ A HIGGIOLG DITTE o Rubric score FACCIR'S RULE o Checklist score All Assessment Criteria must be expressed numerically.